 The Post Construction Review stage reviews the dwelling(s), once complete, to determine the final score and Code Level attained.
 The Design Stage Report is used as the starting point for this work.
 The purpose of this stage is to confirm that dwellings are either, built to the Design Stage specifications, or if there are variances, that these are documented, reassessed, and a new score and Code Level calculated for each dwelling affected.
 The assessor must be satisfied that commitments made at Design Stage have been achieved and will carry out an appropriate level of checking to achieve this.
 If there has been no prior Design Stage report then the full assessment can be completed against the As Built dwelling(s).
 A Post Construction Review report will be produced and submitted to the BRE, and once approved by their QA procedure, final sign off and certification will be delivered to the development.

 The Code will evolve through time as different technologies and approaches to sustainability develop and the importance of the various categories grows or weakens.
 For many people involved in development, knowledge of the Code, its requirements and how to reach the various levels is limited.
-Therefore, The Blewburton Partnership offers consultancy at all the stages of the process listed above and is open to learning as well as providing options, advice and suggestions in what is a fast moving field.
+Therefore, Blewburton Limited offers consultancy at all the stages of the process listed above and is open to learning as well as providing options, advice and suggestions in what is a fast moving field.
 Our experience shows that there is rarely a Code Assessment where some form of additional consultancy is required.